InfoAffect: Affective Annotations of Infographics in Information Spread: Dataset Construction

 \subsection{Affect Extraction with MLLMs}

 To perform supervised affect extraction based on the constructed \textit{Affect Table}, we employed 5 state-of-the-art MLLMs: GPT-4o~\cite{chatgpt4o2024}, Claude Sonnet 4~\cite{Claude4}, Doubao-1.5-Pro~\cite{doubao}, Gemini 2.5~\cite{gemini}, and Qwen3-VL-Plus~\cite{Qwen3-VL}.
 These models serve as independent annotators that analyze each infographic–text pair and extract affects guided by the \textit{Affect Table}.
+Prior research has validated that multi MLLMs annotations can achieve reliability comparable to ground truth~\cite{khatiwada_towards_2025}.
 Their outputs were subsequently fused using the RRF algorithm, as described in the following sections.